 Ibrutinib is an oral inhibitor of Bruton’s tyrosine kinase that is used in the therapy of refractory chronic lymphocytic leukemia (CLL) and mantle cell lymphoma.
-Ibrutinib has not been associated with serum enzyme elevations during therapy and has yet to be linked to cases of clinically apparent acute liver injury.
+Ibrutinib has not been associated with serum enzyme elevations during therapy but has been linked to rare cases of clinically apparent acute liver injury and to reactivation of hepatitis B.

 Ibrutinib (eye broo’ ti nib) is an orally available, small molecule inhibitor of Bruton’s tyrosine kinase (BTK), which is an essential component in the B cell receptor signaling pathway.
 Inhibition of this pathway prevents B cell activation, differentiation and proliferation.
 Deficiency of BTK is the cause of X linked (Bruton’s) agammaglobulinemia, and B cell receptor signaling through BTK has been shown to be critical for proliferation and survival of malignant B lymphocytes in mantle cell lymphoma and CLL.
 Ibrutinib was approved for use in the United States as therapy for refractory mantle cell lymphoma in 2013 and for refractory CLL in 2014.
-Ibrutinib is available in capsules of 140 mg under the brand name Imbruvica.
+Subsequently, it has been approved for use in Waldenstrom's macroglobulinemia, marginal zone lymphoma and chronic graft versus host disease after failure of standard therapy.
+Ibrutinib is available in capsules of 70 and 140 mg and as tablets of 140, 280, 420 and 560 mg under the brand name Imbruvica.
 The recommended dose is 420 (CLL) or 540 (lymphoma) mg orally, once daily.
 Side effects are common, but usually mild-to-moderate in severity; they include myelosuppression, fatigue, diarrhea, nausea, vomiting, anorexia, constipation, peripheral edema, dyspnea, arthralgia, myalgia, rash and fever.
-Uncommon, but potentially serious side effects include severe bone marrow suppression, infections, bleeding and renal toxicity.
+Uncommon, but potentially serious side effects include severe bone marrow suppression, infections, bleeding, cardiac arrhythmias, hypertension, tumor lysis syndrome and embryo-fetal toxicity.

 REPRESENTATIVE TRADE NAMES